-The design of the Darrell Posey Fellowship for Ethnoecology and Traditional Resource Rights reflects a number of issues that were raised by Darrell Posey with some frequency during his lifetime, including:
+The priorities of the Darrell Posey Fellowship for Ethnoecology and Traditional Resource Rights reflects some of the key lessons learned by Darrell in his lifetime of working on applied ethnoecology and traditional resource rights:

-- ethnobiologists, in particular those who undertake applied work primarily outside of academia, have an extremely difficult time receiving financial support for their work;
+- Ethnobiologists, especially those working outside of academia, have an extremely difficult time receiving financial support for their work;

-- ethnobiologists within academia also often receive little financial or institutional support for their work, since ethnobiology does not fit easily within academic institutional and promotion structures.
+- Ethnobiologists working within academia also often receive little financial or institutional support for their work, since ethnobiology and applied work generally does not fit easily within academic institutional priorities and promotion structures.

-However, so many individuals have asked to apply directly for the Small Grants and Field Fellowships that we decided to accept both nominations and direct applications.
-In order to make the program as accessible as possible, to as wide a range of groups and individuals as possible, letters of support/recommendation will continue to be weighed more heavily than the style or polish of a proposal, although proposals and nominations will primarily be evaluated on the strength of the work undertaken by prospective recipients.
+The ISE accepts both nominations and direct applications for all of its awards.
+Letters of support/recommendation from individuals with a proven commitment to the principles embodied by the Foundation are weighed more heavily than the style or polish of a proposal, although proposals and nominations will primarily be evaluated on the strength of the work undertaken by prospective recipients.

 - Funds can be applied to the costs of field and project work, or to cover an individual’s time; the fellowship is intended to support well-respected individuals undertaking excellent work, without attaching many strings or creating bureaucratic demands on their time;

-- A solid track record is necessary, but priority will be given to individuals undertaking their work outside of traditional financial and institutional support structures, and therefore in more significant need of support.
+- Priority is generally given to individuals undertaking their work outside of traditional financial and institutional support structures, and therefore in more significant need of support.
 Individuals working on these issues often have limited or sporadic support for their work, and there are very few formal positions in the field of applied ethnobiology.

-- Fellows can be based at institutions in developed or developing countries, although preference is given to people in developing country based in their home country institutions and to Indigenous peoples in all countries.
+- Fellows can be based at institutions in developed or developing countries, although preference is given to students in developing countries based in their home country institutions and to indigenous students in all countries.